TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Introduction

-We implement \METHODNAME{} through an automatic preference data generation pipeline that establishes the foundation for effective temporal alignment in Video LLMs.
+We implement \METHODNAME{} through an automatic preference data pipeline that addresses the scarcity of temporal supervision in video data.
 Inspired by advances in image-based LLMs~\cite{yu2024rlaif,povid}, we generate preference pairs by evaluating model responses under both clean and corrupted visual inputs.
-Our pipeline consists of three key stages: (1) curating a diverse set of videos that emphasize complex temporal relationships; (2) introducing targeted temporal perturbations—including frame dropping, sequence reversal, and frame shuffling—that precisely target known temporal reasoning weaknesses of current Video LLMs; and (3) constructing preference pairs by contrasting the model's outputs for clean versus temporally corrupted videos.
+Our pipeline consists of three key stages: (1) curating a diverse set of videos that emphasize complex temporal relationships; (2) designing perturbation strategies that precisely target known temporal reasoning weaknesses of current Video LLMs; and (3) constructing preference pairs by contrasting the model's outputs for clean versus temporally corrupted videos.
 We also introduce a difficulty factor that quantifies perturbation magnitude to control the sample difficulties.
 This systematic approach enables us to efficiently generate high-quality contrastive examples that directly highlight temporal understanding capabilities without requiring expensive human annotation.

-Our tailored temporal alignment framework consists of two key technical innovations.
-First, we implement curriculum learning with progressive difficulty lifting, which gradually increases sample complexity during optimization.
-This controlled exposure to increasingly challenging temporal contrastive pairs enables more effective learning.
+To leverage the signals in the generated preference data for more effective temporal learning, we further propose a novel Progessive Pre-SFT Alignment strategy tailored for our temporal preference pairs, which consists of two key technical innovations.
+First, we implement curriculum learning by gradually increasing sample difficulty during preference optimization.
+This controlled exposure to increasingly challenging temporal contrastive pairs enables more efficient utilization of the preference data.
 Second, we introduce a novel ``Pre-SFT Alignment'' strategy, which reverses the conventional order of model alignment.
-Traditional approaches apply DPO after instruction-tuning (SFT)~\cite{tunstall2023zephyr}, assuming the model has already learned basic capabilities.
+Traditional approaches apply DPO after instruction-tuning~\cite{tunstall2023zephyr}, assuming the model has already learned basic capabilities.
 In contrast, we argue that robust temporal understanding should be established first, before learning to follow diverse instructions.
-Our Pre-SFT Alignment applies DPO first on our curated dataset, forcing the model to develop strong temporal reasoning and video-text correspondence prior to any instruction tuning.
-These innovations, coupled with our carefully crafted self-sufficient video filtering and preference generation pipeline, distinguish our work from concurrent works like Tarsier 2~\cite{tarsier2} and TPO~\cite{tpo}, which rely on external LLMs (e.g., ChatGPT for Tariser 2 and GPT-4o for TPO) for data filtering and apply DPO in a post-SFT manner.
+These innovations, coupled with our carefully crafted self-sufficient video filtering and preference generation pipeline, distinguish our work from recent works like Tarsier2~\cite{tarsier2} and TPO~\cite{tpo}, which rely on proprietary LLMs for data filtering and apply DPO in a post-SFT manner.